LeonStoldt/GCP_Professional_Cloud_Developer/Readme.md

 - multi-region replication / offer multi-regional access
 - can be accessed from multiregional backend services
 - supports interleaf tables (child rows are inserted into the adjacent parent row for faster parent-child join queries)
-- **ideal for** high transactions with scale and consistency requirements
+- **ideal for**: high transactions with scale and consistency requirements

 #### Cloud Firestore (/ Datastore)
 - [Overview](https://cloud.google.com/blog/topics/developers-practitioners/all-you-need-know-about-firestore-cheatsheet)